Bachelor of Arts (minor only)

 You will also study a foreign language and/or culture.
 International Business students are encouraged to spend a semester studying at an overseas partner university.
 This provides a great opportunity to learn about a different culture, gain insight into different business environments and practices, and form new contacts.

 There are no formal requirements for those wishing to study International Business.
-An interest in human behaviour and social sciences such as psychology, sociology, political science and education is advantageous as these areas are present in all areas of management.
+An interest in social sciences such as psychology, sociology, political science, economics and education is advantageous as these areas are present in all areas of management.

 Good communication skills, both written and interpersonal, are important.
 Those who have studied English to an advanced level at school will benefit from the skills they have developed.
 A sound understanding and previous study of statistics is also useful.

-The first-year, 100-level courses required to complete a Bachelor of Commerce majoring in International Business are:
+The first-year, 100-level courses required to be taken for a BCom majoring in International Business are:

 - ACCT102 Accounting and Financial Information